Am I required to purchase a meal plan?

 I am not living on campus, but can I still have a meal plan?

 Yes.
 Dining Services offers a Community Meal Plan.
-This plan is purchased in blocks of 25 meals for $266.00.
 Community Meal Plans can also be used to admit guests.
 If there are meals left on your account at the end of the semester, they will carry over into the next semester.
 Meals can be refunded upon request when you leave the university.
 This is the preferred option of commuters, although an option to voluntarily purchase a resident meal plan is also available.

-Husky Bucks combined with a valid Community Meal Plan now offers a discount.
-When you have a valid Community Meal Plan (25 meals for $266.00) and pay for your food purchases with Husky Bucks, you will receive a 5% discount off each purchase.
+Husky Bucks combined with a valid Community Meal Plan offers a discount.
+When you have a valid Community Meal Plan and pay for your food purchases with Husky Bucks, you will receive a 5% discount off each purchase.
 Please note that this discount is applied to the Union Street Market in the Student Union and any of our five coffee shops.
 Off-campus locations are not included in this offer.
-Husky Bucks can be purchased through the One Card Office or through Dining Services.
+Husky Bucks can be purchased through the One Card Office or or online through their website.

 How can I find out what is on the menu?